openfga/js-sdk/README.md

 ##### Conflict Options Behavior

-- **`onDuplicateWrites`**:
+- **`onDuplicateWrite`**:
-  - `OnDuplicateWrites.Error` (default): Returns an error if an identical tuple already exists (matching on user, relation, object, and condition)
+  - `OnDuplicateWrite.Error` (default): Returns an error if an identical tuple already exists (matching on user, relation, object, and condition)
-  - `OnDuplicateWrites.Ignore`: Treats duplicate writes as no-ops, allowing idempotent write operations
+  - `OnDuplicateWrite.Ignore`: Treats duplicate writes as no-ops, allowing idempotent write operations

-- **`onMissingDeletes`**:
+- **`onMissingDelete`**:
-  - `OnMissingDeletes.Error` (default): Returns an error when attempting to delete a tuple that doesn't exist
+  - `OnMissingDelete.Error` (default): Returns an error when attempting to delete a tuple that doesn't exist
-  - `OnMissingDeletes.Ignore`: Treats deletes of non-existent tuples as no-ops, allowing idempotent delete operations
+  - `OnMissingDelete.Ignore`: Treats deletes of non-existent tuples as no-ops, allowing idempotent delete operations

 > **Important**: If a Write request contains both idempotent (ignore) and non-idempotent (error) operations, the most restrictive action (error) will take precedence.
 If a condition fails for a sub-request with an error flag, the entire transaction will be rolled back.